yoctoproject/poky/documentation/ref-manual/ref-images.rst

 The OpenEmbedded build system provides several example images to satisfy different needs.
-When you issue the ``bitbake`` command you provide a “top-level” recipe that essentially begins the build for the type of image you want.
+When you issue the ``bitbake`` command you provide a "top-level" recipe that essentially begins the build for the type of image you want.

 .. note::